Search for celebrities on Ancestry.com!Jean F. Foster

 It was there where she met her first husband, Victor F. Lindsay, a young sailor who was visiting his cousin in the florist’s business office.
 Two weeks later, they were married.
 The marriage would last 35 years until Mr. Lindsay’s death in 1978.

-Mrs. Lindsay later married Richard G. Locatelli, with whom she resided in Soquel.
+Mrs. Lindsay later marriage Richard G. Locatelli, with whom she resided in Soquel.
 They were active in the Marconi Club and Italian Catholic Federation.
 She volunteered for Grey Bears for many years and had been named volunteer of the year.
 She also volunteered for the Dominican Hospital Ladies Auxiliary and St. Vincent de Paul.

 She will be remembered as a loving and generous wife, mother, grandmother and friend and as an astute businesswoman, said family members.